-- good classroom management (of time, of groupings, of support staff) - focus on how and when feedback will happen in a lesson at the planning stage - effective knowledge of pupil attainment and effective differentiation within planning - the use of shared and modelled success criteria - agreed approaches to marking (understood by all adults and learners) - During the learning the teacher and /or TA will identify children that need intervention and act on this during the lesson. - After the learning children group books according to their self assessment ticks (books to be left open in piles). - Children will articulate the area of the learning they need help with in either verbal or written form depending on their age. - Teachers will "top up" those children with errors and misconceptions after the learning but before the next day's lesson.
-Additionally, planning may be amended for groups of learners or the whole class. - ❖ Teachers will use Target Time for additional guided group learning.
-This will take place outside of Core provision. - ❖ Teachers will purple tab children's work to indicate where the children need to respond their marking. - ❖ In order for teachers to get effective feedback to themselves about how well pupils are progressing in learning, they need to build in strategies to actively monitor this within the lesson structure.
+- ❖ good classroom management (of time, of groupings, of support staff) - focus on how and when feedback will happen in a lesson at the planning stage - effective knowledge of pupil attainment and effective adaptive provision within planning - the use of shared and modelled success criteria - ❖The use of Steps to success - agreed approaches to marking (understood by all adults and learners) displayed in class and referred to, use of V code when conferencing and purple pen response - ❖ During the learning the teacher and /or TA will identify children that need intervention and act on this during the lesson. - ❖ After the learning children group books according to their self assessment ticks (books to be left open in piles). - Children will articulate the area of the learning they need help with in either verbal or written form depending on their age. - Teachers will "top up" those children with errors and misconceptions after the learning but before the next day's lesson.
+Additionally, planning may be amended for groups of learners or the whole class. - ❖Teachers ensure that at the start of every lesson the children respond to their teacher's marking - In order for teachers to get effective feedback to themselves about how well pupils are progressing in learning, they need to build in strategies to actively monitor this within the lesson structure.

-At Pilgrim we recognise the powerful contribution that learners themselves make to learning dialogues - they must be seen as partners in the process (not as recipients of teachers' marking).
+At Pilgrim, we recognise the powerful contribution that learners themselves make to learning dialogues - they must be seen as partners in the process (not as recipients of teachers' marking).
 If conditions are right, there can be as much value in a pupil giving verbal feedback or marking work as an adult.